MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-extension-types-and-scope.md

 - From the **Extension Management** page in Business Central, you can navigate to the AppSource embed view, locate the app, and install it.
 For more information, see [Installing and Uninstalling Extensions in Business Central](/dynamics365/business-central/ui-extensions-install-uninstall).

 > [!NOTE]
-> You must check that the app is available for the country/region of your environment.
+> The AppSource offer listing contains the list of supported countries.
+You must verify that the app is available for the country/region of your environment.
+If it isn't available for the country/region of your environment, the installation will fail.

-For Embed ISVs, installation is handled by the Embed ISV partner.
+For apps provided by Embed ISVs, installation is handled by the Embed ISV partner.

 ### Behavior on environment upgrade

-Global apps are preserved on upgrade for both PROD and sandboxes.
+Global apps are preserved on upgrade for both Production and sandboxes.

 #### AppSource apps